-Liverpool FC Women, playing as Liverpool FC Ladies, won their first Women's Super League title in 2013 and repeated the feat a year later after a dramatic season finale saw them jump from third to first.
+Liverpool FC Women, playing as Liverpool FC Ladies, won their first WSL title in 2013 and would go on to repeat the feat in 2014 after a dramatic season finale saw them leapfrog from third to first.

-Liverpool have seven FA Cups to their name.
+Liverpool have eight FA Cups to their name.
 The first triumph came under Bill Shankly in 1965 when Leeds United were defeated 2-1 at Wembley.

-No other team comes close to our tally of eight League Cups, which have been won over the course of 12 final appearances.
-The trophy was last brought home to Anfield in 2012 courtesy of victory over Cardiff City at Wembley.
+Liverpool boast a record tally of nine League Cups.
+The trophy was last brought home to Anfield in 2022 courtesy of a penalty shootout victory over Chelsea at Wembley.

 1972-73, 1975-76, 2000-01

-LFC have won the UEFA Cup on three separate occasions.
-Bill Shankly, Bob Paisley and Gerard Houllier all led their teams to the trophy, the latter thanks to a 5-4 win over Alaves in one of the most incredible European finals of all-time.
+We have won the UEFA Cup on three occasions.
+Bill Shankly, Bob Paisley and Gerard Houllier all led their teams to the trophy, the latter thanks to a 5-4 win over Alaves in one of the most incredible European finals of all time.

 1996, 2006, 2007, 2019

 Our first FA Youth Cup triumph came in 1996 as a team containing future stars Michael Owen and Jamie Carragher defeated West Ham United.
-Back-to-back victories followed in 2006 and 2007, and the class of 2019 claimed a fourth success in the competition by beating Manchester City on penalties.
+Back-to-back victories followed in 2006 and 2007, and the Reds lifted it again in 2019.